natgo/wt-wiki-scraper/wikitext-transpiled/ground/Comet%20I.md

 '''Pros:'''

-* Excellent manoeuvrability and speed
-* Good gun, precise and with good penetration values (vertical armour)
 * Great turret armour
 * Access to APDS shot
-* Low profile
 * Great gun depression
 * 5 crew members, for a better crew survivability
+* Excellent manoeuvrability and speed
+* Has access to neutral steering which allows quick repositioning of the tank
 * Good climbing ability, can get to sniping positions that other tanks cannot
-* When fully upgraded, the Comet I is fast and manoeuvrable
-* Has access to neutral steering which allows quick repositioning of the tank
+* Good gun, precise and with good penetration values (vertical armour)
 * APDS is great at taking out Panthers and Tigers at long range.
-One shot KOs are common if you know where the ammo racks are
+Knock-outs are common if you know where the ammo racks are
 * APDS makes the tank very easy to use in RB and SB.
 The round drops very little over distance and retains a lot of penetration

 '''Cons:'''